-This blog is written by academics at the Institute of Education (IOE), University of London.
+This blog is written by academics at the UCL Institute of Education (IOE), University College London.

 The Institute was ranked number one for education worldwide in the 2014 QS World University Rankings and was rated top of the league table for education research in the government’s last research assessment exercise (2008) of UK universities.
 Recognised by Ofsted for its ‘Outstanding’ initial teacher training across primary, secondary and further education, we are the country’s biggest provider of teacher education.